-Using the Flood Insurance Rate Maps (FIRMs) from FEMA, we identify that approximately 17% of mortgages are located in ZIP codes with more than 20% of the areas mapped as SFHAs, where the annual risk of a flood is 1 in 100 or greater.
+Using the Flood Insurance Rate Maps (FIRMs) from FEMA, we identify that approximately 17% of mortgages are located in ZIP codes, with more than 20% of the areas mapped as SFHAs, where the annual risk of a flood is 1 in 100 or greater.
 Individuals and businesses with a mortgage on properties located in SFHAs from a federally backed or regulated lender are required to purchase flood insurance (Shabman et al., 2019).
-Although life insurers are not federally regulated, they are known to be risk-averse lenders and most likely require flood insurance for flood-plain properties.11 Since flood insurance coverage is limited to \$500,000 for a commercial property structure, we identify whether the loan size is below this limit (flood cap) for loans located in a flood-prone ZIP code (defined as a ZIP code with at least 20% of its area mapped as SFHAs).
+Although life insurers are not federally regulated, they are known to be risk-averse lenders and most likely require flood insurance for flood-plain properties.
+Since flood insurance coverage is limited to \$500,000 for a commercial property structure, we identify whether the loan size is below this limit (flood cap) for loans located in a flood-prone ZIP code (defined as a ZIP code with at least 20% of its area mapped as SFHAs).
 Approximately 20% of these loans are below the limit.
 Since FEMA maps are often criticized as being outdated or influenced by political pressure, we use another source of data to identify flood risk following recent literature (Mulder, 2022; Liao & Mulder, 2022).
 First Street Foundation develops its flood model considering both depth and probability of flooding due to rainfall (pluvial), riverine flooding (fluvial), and coastal surge flooding.
 Its flood model categorizes properties into 10 flood factors.
-A flood factor of 3 is considered a moderate risk in terms of both depth and frequency of flooding, and a flood factor of 10 is considered to be exposed to extreme flood risks.
-Refer to Appendix A for more details on the First Street Foundation data.
+A flood factor of 3 is considered a moderate risk in terms of both depth and frequency of flooding, and a flood factor of 10 is considered being exposed to extreme flood risks.
+See Appendix A for more details on the First Street Foundation data.
 Approximately 8% of our sample mortgages are located in ZIP codes with an average flood factor higher than 3.
-The average flood factor of all ZIP codes where we observe mortgages is 1.85, with the top 1% reporting a flood factor of 6.6.
-Lastly, using the Spatial Hazard Events and Losses Database for the United States (SHELDUS Version 20.0) database, we find that 2% of loans are located in ZIP codes that have had hurricane losses during the past two years.
+The average flood factor of all ZIP codes where we observe mortgages is 1.85, with the top 1%reporting a flood factor of 6.6.
+Lastly, using the Spatial Hazard Events and Losses Database for